sensu/sensu-docs/content/sensu-go/6.5/observability-pipeline/observe-events/events.md

 ## Create events using the events API

-You can send events directly to the Sensu pipeline using the [events API][16].
+You can send events directly to the Sensu observability pipeline using the [events API][16].
 To create an event, send a JSON event definition to the [events API PUT endpoint][14].

 If you use the events API to create a new event referencing an entity that does not already exist, the sensu-backend will automatically create a proxy entity in the same namespace when the event is published.